Shrugs/Chicken-Waffle/README.md

 ## Future Features

-- Event API integration for easy things to do during 1+1 times.
+- More event API integration for easy things to do during 1+1 times.
+    + Eventbrite
+    + Yelp
+    + Etc
 - Admin console for adding/removing users and team associations.
     + currently you must log into that user and modify associations from there
     + if I have time, I'll add this, but it's not necessary